 *The museum is closed for maintenance until fall 2021.

 17. Take in all the international flavors at the Midtown Global Market where you can find more than 40 businesses and restaurants from many countries around the world.
-Attend on select themed days and enjoy cultural performances and celebrations.
+Attend on Saturdays from noon to 2 p.m. for cultural performances and celebrations.

 Minnehaha Falls Regional Park